Jithendra-Kantharaju/Fusion-Assistant-ReAct-DashUI-Educational-main/Fusion-Assistant-ReAct-DashUI-Educational-main/README.md

 11) Download the mistral 7b model using 'ollama run mistral'
 12) Start the program using "python dash_ui_ReAct.py"

-**Project Description** The purpose of the project is to demonstrate a proof of concept for an LLM-based agentic system that uses locally runnable, open-source LLMs to support Security Operation Centers (SOCs) in everyday tasks.
-The project utilizes Mistral 7B and the LangChain ReAct chain framework to enable autonomous execution of agents for reporting on assets documented and generating queries for a SIEM platform that uses the Log Entry Query Language (LEQL).
-Various examples and documents are supplied to the individual agents and dispatched by the system using text queries as input.
+**Project Description** TThis project demonstrates an LLM-based agentic system that operates entirely within a local environment to ensure data privacy and security.
+By leveraging locally runnable, open-source Large Language Models (LLMs), this tool supports SOC analysts in automating everyday tasks without sending sensitive infrastructure data to third-party cloud providers.

+The system utilizes Mistral 7B and the LangChain ReAct (Reasoning + Acting) framework to enable autonomous agents.
+These agents can intelligently interpret natural language queries, select the appropriate tools, and execute tasks such as asset reporting and SIEM query generation.

 **Note** The setup step is going to require a variable amount of debugging, dependent on your environment.
 We've done our best to minimize this.